 California Miniature Schnauzer Rescue is a 501(c)(3) non-profit organization specializing in rescuing Schnauzers and rescue dogs and helping them find permanent homes in northern and southern California.
 If you are interested in adopting a dog, visit their website and check the list of adoptable dogs.

-If you find one you like, you can fill out and submit an adoption application which will be available under the dog’s profile.
+If you find a furbaby you like, you can fill out and submit an adoption application which will be available under the dog’s profile.
 The rescue will also organize a home visit to ensure that the environment is fit for a Schnauzer.

-You will be matched with a suitable dog if you meet the requirements.
+You will be matched with a suitable dog if you meet the adoption requirements.
 CMSR also encourages people to adopt or sponsor a Schnauzer with special needs.
-Special needs dogs need more care; therefore, they are not adopted that often.
+Special needs dogs need more care.
+Therefore, they are not chosen very often, so you’ll be making a huge difference when you opt to adopt a dog like this.
 The rescue cares for these dogs out of pocket and appreciates any assistance.